 To be eligible for a USDA credit exception, you must meet the following requirements:

 if your Chapter 13 bankruptcy has not been discharged then the judge administering your program must verify that you are successfully completing the program and that you have the financial ability to pay a mortgage

 A credit exception is a written request submitted by the lender that explains why you should be approved for a USDA home loan despite a significant negative credit event such as a Chapter 13 bankruptcy.
 In short, you are asking for an exception to a standard guideline so that you can qualify for the mortgage.

 A credit exception for a USDA loan usually includes a letter of explanation provided by the borrower that explains why the credit issue occurred and the steps you took to address the issue.
 The credit exception also includes a document form the lender that outlines the reasons why your application should be approved.

 We recommend that you contact multiple lenders in the table below to better understand your ability to qualify for a USDA home loan.

-To qualify for a credit exception, which enables you to qualify for the loan without waiting a year, lenders must demonstrate that the borrower's derogatory credit event (such as a Chapter 13 bankruptcy) was caused by temporary, extenuating circumstances such as job loss, medical illness, business dispute or reduction in benefits.
-The other way to qualify for a credit exception is if your new USDA home loan reduces your monthly housing expense by 50% or more.
+To qualify for a credit exception, the lender must demonstrate that the your derogatory credit event -- a Chapter 13 bankruptcy in this case -- was caused by temporary, extenuating circumstances such as job loss, medical illness, business dispute or reduction in benefits.
+The other way to qualify for a credit exception is if your new USDA home loan reduces your monthly housing expense, including your mortgage payment, property tax and homeowners insurance, by 50% or more.